the crone

 The bite of sandwich in my mouth turned to vile glue.

 David could never love me.
-I was inferior in every way to him and his mighty cheese sandwich lifestyle.
+I was inferior in every way to him and his mighty Cheese Sandwich lifestyle.

 Completely crustfallen